-- Permit Action Fees: The Annual Fee for this certification is \$ 2,150 and is invoiced every July.
-The fee for the amendment for this permit, based on the increase in flow and the need to assess for a more permanent discharge scenario, is 55% of the annual fee.
-Do Not Pay This Now.
-An invoice will be sent shortly. - Changes to the Certification Any changes that need to be made to the certification page changes in outfalls, monitoring requirements, etc., must be submitted using the "Permit and Certification Modification form" available on our website: coloradowaterpermits.com, and signed by the legal contact. - Discharge Monitoring Report (DMR) forms will be mailed out within the next month.
+- Permit Action Fees: The Annual Fee for this certification is \$9,880 and is invoiced every July.
+Do not pay this now as an invoice will be sent shortly. - Changes to the Certification Any changes that need to be made to the certification page changes in outfalls, monitoring requirements, etc., must be submitted using the "Permit and Certification Modification form" available on our website: coloradowaterpermits.com, and signed by the legal contact. - Discharge Monitoring Report (DMR) forms will be mailed out within the next month.
 Reports must be submitted monthly as long as the certification is in effect.
 The permittee shall provide the Division with any additional monitoring data on the permitted discharge collected for entities other than the Division.
 This will be supplied to the Division within 48 hours of the receipt of the data by the permittee.
-If forms have not been received, please contact the Division at 303-692-3517. - Sampling Requirements Sampling shall occur at a point after treatment, or after the implementation of any Best Management Practices (BMPs).
+If forms have not been received, please contact the Division at 303-692-3517.

+- Sampling Requirements Sampling I occur at a point after treatment, or after the plementation of any Best Management Practices (BMPs).
 If BMPs or treatment are not implemented, sampling shall occur where the discharge leaves control of the permittee, and prior to entering the receiving stream or prior to discharge to land.
 Samples must be representative of what is entering the receiving stream. - Termination requirements This certification to discharge is effective long term, even though construction and dewatering discharge are only expected for approximately three months. - Certification Records Information The following information is what the Division records show for this certification.